Wednesday season 2 cast member quits series before completing scenes

 Netflix series Wednesday has been hit with an obstacle after losing one of its main cast members.

-The series, an Addams Family spin-off centred on the character made famous by Christina Ricci, became one of the streaming service’s most successful titles after being released in November 2021.
+The series, an Addams Family spin-off centred on the character made famous by Lisa Loring and Christina Ricci, became one of the streaming service’s most successful titles after being released in November 2021.

 A second seasons was swiftly commissioned, with Jenna Ortega returning as the psychic teenager during her years at Nevermore Academy.
 Production was well underway in Romania when the Hollywood strikes began, meaning filming was immediately shut down.